Plastic is everywhere.

 - Say NO to plastic straws – Let’s be honest, straws are the most unnecessary invention for a spoilt generation.
 But if you really can’t drink your cocktail without a straw, consider bamboo, paper or metal alternatives.
 Creativity has no limits: in Italy, for example, they are using straws made of pasta.

 - Pick up the trash – and be the hero – We all hate to see trash around our home (hopefully).
 And since this planet is our only option to live on: it is our only home.
 So let’s not leave garbage around our place.
-And since we live in one household with kids, we need to pick up their trash until they grow up and learn how to clean after themselves.
+And just like when we are living with kids, we need to pick up the trash of “our more immature members of society” until they learn how to clean after themselves.